Calculating FX rates: Here’s the easiest way

 Inflation is closely related to FX rates and therefore has a significant impact on them.

 A reduction in an exchange rate often leads to inflation.
-So, if your local currency decreases in value, the cost of imported goods and services will likely increase.
+So, if your local currency's value decreases, the cost of imported goods and services will likely increase.
 This drives up local prices, which causes inflation.

 However, high inflation isn’t always an immediate concern because there’s usually a lag period between exchange rate fluctuations.
 The economy won’t feel its impact until a bit later.